GivaDogaBone/betterreads-webapp/README.md

 * Start the example by running `./mvnw spring-boot:run` in the Gitpod console.

 ## Objectives
-* Provide a development example using GraphQL with Astra DB as the storage backend.
+* Follow along with the Java Brains "code with me" series.
+The video playlist is located [here](https://www.youtube.com/playlist?list=PLqq-6Pq4lTTZgMZbKkvJyr7u2repYYXE-).

 ## How this works
-Once the Astra DB credentials are provided, Gatsby can connect to your Astra DB's GraphQL endpoint.
-The webservice will be available on port 8080 once the application has been deployed.
+Once the Astra DB credentials are provided, BetterReads can connect to Astra DB.

-[Gatsby](https://www.gatsbyjs.org/) is a React-based, GraphQL powered, static site generator, with much of the functionality of a modern front-end framework.
-It brings together the best components of React, webpack, react-router, GraphQL, and other front-end tools.
-This is used to generate the application.